kristiyann/af1spider/README.md

 ## <p align="center"> AF1 SPIDER <p align="center">

+Service to periodically check whether a certain Nike (at the moment) product is available in the desired size. <br>

 <h3> Use: </h3>
 1) Make sure you have golang & git installed <br>
 2) Clone the repository locally <br>